Honest Molecule Mattress Review (Molecule 1, Molecule 2 & Hybrid)

 The Original Molecule Mattress Review

 The Molecule Mattress is an all-foam mattress designed with proprietary foam layers of polyfoam and memory foam.
-Its 12.25-inch profile makes it a thicker alternative than most memory foam mattresses.
-As a firmer mattress, the Molecule 1 Mattress is only available in one firm feel option, rated as a 6/10 on the firmness scale.
+Its 12.25-inch profile makes it a thicker alternative than most memory foam mattresses I've tested.
+As a firmer mattress, the Molecule 1 Mattress is only available in one firm feel option, which felt like a 6/10 on our firmness scale.

-This medium-firm mattress features a zoned transition layer and a memory foam comfort layer to support your body and relieve pressure.
-The memory foam conforms deeply, giving you the feeling of sleeping on the surface of the Molecule 1 Mattress, rather than on it.
+As a lightweight sleeper, I love how this medium-firm mattress supported my body and relieved pressure, thanks to its zoned transition layer and a memory foam comfort layer.
+The memory foam conformed deeply, which gave me the feeling of sleeping in the surface of the Molecule 1 Mattress, rather than on it.
 Such a body-hugging feel is often preferred by side sleepers and individuals with sharp pressure points.

-The Molecule 1 Mattress features an advanced cover (it incorporates a temperature-sensitive polymer) that adjusts perfectly to your body temperature, helping your mattress wick away heat and moisture.
+Another thing I loved about the Molecule 1 Mattress is how its advanced cover (which incorporates a temperature-sensitive polymer) adjusted perfectly to my body temperature, helping my mattress wick away heat and moisture.
 Underneath this is a RestoreFlo foam layer (Molecule's proprietary foam blend) with an open cell structure for maximum airflow.
 What's more, this comfort layer is infused with micro gel beads meant to offset memory foam's tendency to trap heat.

 The 3-inch transition layer of polyfoam is constructed with the brand's foam blend, RecoveryFlo, to offer targeted support to back and side sleepers.
 It has three zones, including a firmer zone around the center, and softer zones around the head and feet.
-This supports your lumbar region while relieving pressure on the head and neck.
+This supported my lumbar region while relieving pressure on my head and neck.
 Lastly, the bed's 7" dense ContourFlo foam layer forms the foundation of the Molecule 1 Mattress.
-This base helps keep your spine aligned.
-And its breathable construction helps dissipate heat by increasing airflow throughout your memory foam mattress.
+This base helped keep my spine aligned throughout the testing process.
+And its breathable construction helps dissipate heat by increasing airflow throughout the memory foam mattress.

 Molecule 2 Mattress Review

 While Molecule beds have many similarities, the Molecule 2 Mattress comes with technological features and additions, making it more expensive than the flagship option.
 For instance, the Molecule 2 boasts a zoned transition layer that targets specific areas to support, while the Molecule 1 Mattress features only 3 zones.
-Molecule 1 is slightly softer than its counterpart, though both models rate 6/10 on the firmness scale.
+During testing, I also found the Molecule 1 to be slightly softer than its counterpart, though both models rated 6/10 on our firmness scale.

-In this section of the Molecule Mattress review, we’ll dig deeper into the material and construction of the Molecule 2 AirTEC Mattress.
+In this section of our Molecule Mattress review, we’ll dig deeper into the material and construction of the Molecule 2 AirTEC Mattress.

 Molecule Mattress Review Breakdown

 Like the Molecule 1 Mattress, the Molecule 2 is an all-foam mattress.
-It features a 6-inch support layer, a 5-zone polyfoam transition layer, and 2 polyfoam comfort layers that relieve pressure points and conform to your body.
+It features a 6-inch support layer, a 5-zone polyfoam transition layer, and 2 polyfoam comfort layers that did an excellent task of relieving my painful pressure points and conforming to my body.
 These zoned support foam layers are nicely wrapped in a polyester and lycra spandex blend cover designed for breathability.
-This cover is also antimicrobial to prevent the growth of bacteria.
+Molecule claims that this cover is also antimicrobial to prevent the growth of bacteria.
 Beneath the zoned transition layer, lies the Recovery BioCHARGE foam layer, a crystal-infused polyfoam constructed to improve circulation.
+As a hot sleeper, I loved how cool the Molecule 2 felt.
+I slept comfortably without experiencing night sweats during the entire testing process.

 Next up is the AirTEC layer with open cell memory foam that encourages airflow even when this memory foam mattress is compressed.
-This layer delivers 6x greater airflow than traditional memory foam.The transition layer is made of RecoveryFlo, a polyfoam with 5 zones of different densities to support different body parts.
+The manufacturers claim that this layer delivers 6x greater airflow than traditional memory foam.The transition layer is made of RecoveryFlo, a polyfoam with 5 zones of different densities to support different body parts.
 The zones at the foot and the head of Molecule’s transition layer target the lower and upper body, while the center zone supports the lumbar region.

 The base of this all-foam mattress is the ContourFLO support layer made of a low-density polyfoam.
-These layers make your mattress 12.25 inches high, so you may need deep-pocket fitted sheets.
+These layers make the mattress 12.25 inches high, so I had to use it with deep-pocket fitted sheets.

 Molecule Hybrid Mattress Review

 The top surface is a breathable cooling cover that further contributes to the bed's cooler feel.
-Overall, the Molecule Hybrid Mattress is a more durable and supportive alternative for heavier sleepers and individuals who overheat during the night.
+After our second stage review process, I can conclude that the Molecule Hybrid Mattress is a more durable and supportive alternative for heavier sleepers and individuals who overheat during the night.

 Mattress Prices and Sizing